Baryogenesis from the weak scale to the grand unification scale: Leptogenesis

 Note that, contrary to a system in thermal equilibrium, the distribution functions are time dependent.

-The calculation of the asymmetry starts from a Green's function for the heavy neutrino that interpolates between a free Greens' function and an equilibrium Green's function \cite{Anisimov:2008dz}.
-The lepton asymmetry is then obtained from the two-loop diagram \cite{Anisimov:2010dk} on the left in Fig.~\ref{fig:cylinder}.
-In this calculation the effect of soft gauge boson exchange turns out to be of crucial importance.
-For the production of heavy neutrinos they have already been included in \cite{Anisimov:2010gy} (see Figs.~\ref{fig:Nselfenergy} and~\ref{f:Nrate}).
-For the CP asymmetry their effect has been estimated by introducing phenomenological thermal widths in \cite{Anisimov:2010dk}.
-Recently, the summation over soft gauge bosons could also be completed for the CP asymmetry \cite{Depta:2020zmy}.
+The calculation of the asymmetry starts from a Green's function for the heavy neutrino that interpolates between a free Green's function and an equilibrium Green's function \cite{Anisimov:2008dz}.
+The lepton asymmetry is then obtained from the two-loop diagram (Anisimov \ea, 2011) in the left panel of Fig.~\ref{fig:cylinder}.
+In this calculation the effect of soft gauge-boson exchange turns out to be of crucial importance.
+For the production of heavy neutrinos they were already included by \citet{Anisimov:2010dk}; see Figs.~\ref{fig:Nselfenergy} and \ref{f:Nrate}.
+For the $CP$ asymmetry their effect was estimated by introducing phenomenological thermal widths by \citet{Anisimov:2010dk}.
+Recently the summation over soft gauge bosons was also completed for the $CP$ asymmetry \cite{Depta:2020zmy}.
 The strategy for calculating the lepton asymmetry is illustrated in Fig.~\ref{fig:cylinder}.
 Integrating over lepton momenta corresponds to closing the external lepton line, and summation of the gauge-boson interactions leads to the double-blob diagram.
 The corresponding expression for the lepton asymmetry has been evaluated using a combination of analytical and numerical techniques.
 The result takes the form

-where the momentum dependence of the thermal $N$-decay width has been neglected, and $F(T)$ is given as a complicated momentum integral.
+where the momentum dependence of the thermal $N$-decay width has been neglected and $F(T)$ is given as a complicated momentum integral.
 The results for Boltzmann equations and Kadanoff-Baym equations with thermal widths have the same form, with different functions $F(T)$ \cite{Anisimov:2010dk}.